theoboury/FuzzTreeFirstCode/README.md

 The different files are:
 * FuzzTree.py: launches the tool to search for Fuzzy Subgraph Isomorphism
-* TODO: FuzzynessParameters.py: contains the parameters than can be modified to customize the searched Fuzziness
+* FuzzynessParameters.py: contains the parameters than can be modified to customize the searched Fuzziness
 * TestFuzzTree.py: contains the test framework

 The different folders are: